Lessening The Severity Of Your Sentence

-Our attorney, Phillip Stackhouse, defends U.S. service members and civilian contractors across California and around the world, working to achieve a mitigated sentence after a guilty plea or verdict.
+Phillip Stackhouse, Attorney, defends U.S. service members and civilian contractors across California and around the world, working to achieve a mitigated sentence after a guilty plea or verdict.
 With nearly two decades of experience as a military and federal defense attorney, we can provide your case with the knowledgeable, strategic approach it needs.

 Mitigating A Guilty Plea/Verdict

-Following a guilty plea or verdict, the sentencing phase of a courts-martial immediately follows.
+Following a guilty plea or verdict, the sentencing phase of a court-martial immediately follows.
 During this phase, the offender may present information to the jury prior to sentencing.
 This is known as mitigation and extenuation.
 This process can:

 - Explain any crucial circumstances or information that contributed to the incident

 - Implore the jury to base their decision on all available information, rather than just the crime

 - Contribute to a lessened or less harsh sentence

 Extenuating evidence typically includes the circumstances behind the offense.
 For example, if a service member deserted their post to visit their sick mother.
 Mitigating evidence, rather, includes relevant information from the offender’s past, personal life or military service.
 For example, a conviction for possession of child pornography could result in a lessened sentence if the jury learned of the offender’s past as a victim of sexual abuse.